UPDATED MARCH 2019

 There is also the Monorail plus a couple of other rides were weren’t able to go on due to the toddler and pregnant status we had going on.
 Funny though, our kids think the Monorail is the BEST RIDE EVER!
 Clearly we aren’t raising daredevils in this family!

 Twice a day is the famous SeaWorld Affinity dolphin show, with plenty of stunts to amaze.
 This is one of the best Seaworld attractions Gold Coast.
 The synchronized jumps by the dolphins are pretty impressive to see plus you get to learn lots about them too.

 They are such incredibly intelligent animals and learn much the way us humans do, through conditioning and rewards systems.
 As a psychologist, this is very familiar territory and goes to show the similarities between us and animals.

-UPDATE SEP 2018: There is now a new show in the place of the Fish Detective show which teaches kids about the importance of not littering and it is good for a laugh.
+UPDATE 2019: There is now a newer seal show in the place of the Fish Detective show which teaches kids about the importance of not littering and it is good for a laugh.
 Younger kids may get restless before the show starts so make sure you’ve got drinks and snacks ready to keep them occupied while everyone takes their seats.
 There is a stroller parking bay just outside the doors for convenience.

-There are also character based shows aimed at the younger kids with a SpongeBob Squarepants 3d movie, a Dora and Friends stage show and a Teenage Mutant Ninja Turtles show.
+There are also character based shows aimed at the younger kids with a SpongeBob Squarepants 3D movie, a Dora and Friends stage show and a Teenage Mutant Ninja Turtles show.
 There are plenty of opportunities for character meet and greets at certain times.
 Lily loves Dora!
 For bigger kids, they will love seeing the Teenage Mutant Ninja Turtles show and ride.

 In the afternoon, the Jet Stunt Extreme show kicks off with lots of daredevil stunts on water in boats and on jet skis.
-Bigger kids will love this however we skipped the show on this visit knowing our exhausted 2 year old wouldn’t be up for it by the end of the day when our little people are exhausted from a big day of theme park fun.
+Bigger kids will love this however we often miss the show as it is at the end of the day when our little people are exhausted from a big day of theme park fun.
 It’s worth a watch though.
 The one time we did stay for the show, the kids were impressed!
 They even sat in the rain to watch it.

 Nickelodeon Land Kids Zone